herrkaefer/giraffe/README.md

 ./sssetup.sh
 ```

-In the process, press any key according to the prompt, and reboot.
+In the process, press any key according to the prompt, and reboot in the end.